RedHatNordicsSA/linux4win/content/lab3.md

 :boom: Select **Start** the service and set it to **Enabled** as well - this defines that it should start up at boot time.
 Verify that Apache started up properly by reviewing log output on the bottom of the page.

+:exclamation: You will not be able to reach the web server using a browser.
+This is something we will fix in the next lab.

 Now you know how to install Apache Web server on Linux and set it to always run, even after reboot.

 Continue to [lab 4](lab4.md)